Updated April 25, 2023

-Here is some important info on underwriting, it’s components, and how all of this gets you approved!
+Here is some important info on underwriting, its components, and how all of this gets you approved for a mortgage!

 Underwriters work to examine all of your paperwork to determine your eligibility for the loan you have requested and the risk that they will have to take to loan it to you.
 They measure your power to repay the loan by looking over financial impacts like income, debt, and past history of borrowing.
 Nowadays, many underwriters work with software programs that scan your paperwork for accuracy.

-Thanks to Freddie Mac, the underwriting process has been made simple with three easy components.
-Credit reputation, capacity, and collateral are things that your underwriter will use to access your loan eligibility:
+Thanks to Freddie Mac, the underwriting process has been made simple with four easy components your underwriter will use to access your loan eligibility:

 After all of these aspects are taken into consideration, you’ll be on your way to approval in no time!
-If you’re interested in finding a new home in Florida, you can get pre-qualified today with a Highland Homes preferred lender to determine your home purchasing power, get a personalized analysis of your credit and finances and start down the path towards home ownership!
+If you’re interested in finding a new home in Florida, you can get pre-qualified today with a Highland Homes lender partner to determine your home purchasing power, get a personalized analysis of your credit and finances, and start down the path towards home ownership!

-For more information about our preferred lenders, new homes in Florida and additional home buying tips and information, visit the Highland Homes website or call our New Home Specialists today at 863-797-4999.
+For more information about our lender partners, new homes in Florida, and additional homebuying tips and information, visit the Highland Homes website or call our New Home Specialists today at 863-797-4999.

 Please note, the information contained in this blog is provided as a courtesy and should not be solely relied upon for home buying advice or information.
 The information provided in this blog was accurate at the time of publication but has not been verified since.
 Please consult with your financial, tax, legal and/or real estate professional for more details.